• Grade One •

 • Overview •

-At Minnesota Waldorf School, every school day begins with a handshake from teacher to student, an acknowledgment that each is ready to begin the day’s work together.
-Whenever possible, teachers remain with the same class from 1st to 8th grade, allowing for growth and a deepening of the class community.
+At Minnesota Waldorf School, as in most Waldorf schools, teachers remain with the same class from 1st to 8th grade, allowing for growth and a deepening sense of class community.
 This continuing connection allows teachers to better understand and meet the specific needs of the class as a whole and of individual students, without having to reestablish relationships each year.

 The Main (Morning) Lesson